Elfin Lakes Winter Trail – Table of Contents

 - Overall 'fun factor' - 90%90%

-The snowshoe/ski up to Elfin Lakes during the winter provides a great overnight backcountry experience, with a marked winter route and the safety of a heated shelter.
-It is possible as a day long day-hike as well, but is worth spending the time and making it at least a two day trip.
+The snowshoe/ski up to Elfin Lakes during the winter provides a great overnight backcountry experience.
+The winter route is marked, and you have the safety of a heated shelter at the lakes.
+It is possible as a long day-hike, but is worth spending the time and making it at least a two-day trip by sleeping in the hut.

 Leave your rating using the stars, or the comments section below: